tillgrallert/slides/dh/2020-research-data-management/research-data-management.md

 + what data to we expect?
     * which tools are needed?
++ are we allowed to keep them?
-+ do we need to keep it?
++ do we need to keep them?
     * for how long?
     * where?
     * in which format?
-+ do we need to protect it from others?
++ do we need to protect them from others?
     * from whom?
     * for how long?

 ## strategies